As a leader, your success rests on your ability to communicate effectively.

 Put yourself in the shoes of someone on your team.

-But it’s especially difficult if it comes when you’re totally unprepared.
+But it’s especially difficult if you’re totally blindsided.
+It’s a lot easier if you know it’s coming.

 Communicating With Transparency and Honesty